Getting ready for your first adventure race? Good stuff – now here’s some advice you might find useful in preparing yourself…

 Once you’ve crossed the finish line you can bask in that warm glow of achievement.
 Enjoy the after-party with your fellow adventure racers while your body takes a well-deserved break!

-Quest Achill is on Saturday 8th of September and Quest Killarney takes place on Saturday 6th of October 2018.
+Quest Lough Derg is on Saturday 14th of September and Quest Killarney takes place on Saturday 12th of October 2019.
 You can still register for both here.